California Vehicle Safety Inspection Requirements

-As California drivers, we have a responsibility to keep our vehicles in good quality and repair any defects if necessary.
+As California drivers, we have a responsibility to keep our vehicles of good quality and repair any defects if necessary.
 To protect the safety of drivers on the road, California requires that all eligible vehicles in the state undergo a vehicle safety inspection to help keeps the roads safe and decrease car accidents.
 While not all vehicles have to undergo an inspection, the majority of drivers are subject to this requirement.
 It is important to receive your vehicle safety inspection as mandated by the state.
+If you have any questions, reach out to an injury attorney in Riverside to learn more!

 California Vehicle Inspection Requirements